SkypLabs/blog.skyplabs.net/_posts/2020-08-25-htb-traceback.md

     - CTF
     - Hack The Box
 ---
-Traceback is an easy Linux-based machine released on the 15th of March 2020 and reachable on the IP address `10.10.10.181`.
+Traceback is an easy Linux-based machine released on the 14th of March 2020 and reachable on the IP address `10.10.10.181` (despite what's written on the info card).

 ![HTB Traceback information card](/assets/images/htb-traceback-info-card.jpg)